How to Install Docker on Ubuntu 22.04 or 20.04

 }

-In this example, Docker is configured to use the syslog driver and send logs to a remote syslog server.
-Replace logs.example.com with the address of your syslog server.
+In this example, we configure Docker to use the syslog driver and to send logs to a remote syslog server.
+Replace “logs.example.com” with your syslog server’s address.

 After creating the file, you can use the following command to restart the Docker daemon and ensure that the changes made to the logging driver take effect: